 A moist dark chocolate cake with a creamy mocha frosting topped with chopped chocolate chips.

 I recently purchased a Hershey's cookbook.
-I contains over 475 recipes so I'm in heaven.
+It contains over 475 recipes so I'm in heaven.
 As soon as I brought it home I sat down and read the whole thing.
 I can't wait to try all of the chocolaty recipes.
 My first recipe from this book is this cake (of course I have trouble following directions so I made some changes).
 I wasn't going to make a cake for my birthday since my husband was out of town and it's just me, but I couldn't resist.
-This is only an 8 inch square cake so it was perfect for me.
-I had a piece of cake for breakfast every morning for a week so the mocha was perfect.
+This is only an 8-inch square cake so it was perfect for me.
+I had a piece of cake for breakfast every morning for a week so the mocha was awesome.
 This is my take on the Hershey's Cocoa Cake.
-In the book it has a crunchy nut and coconut topping which looks and sounds great, but it was my birthday cake and not exactly what I wanted.
-So I made a chocolate butter cream frosting spiked with espresso.
+In the book, it has a crunchy nut and coconut topping which looks and sounds great, but it was my birthday cake and not exactly what I wanted.
+So I made a chocolate buttercream frosting spiked with espresso.

 1 cup sugar

 1/4 cup Hershey's Special Dark cocoa

 1/2 tsp salt

 2 Tbsp-1/4 cup Special Dark cocoa

 up to 1/4 cup sweetened condensed milk, or regular milk

 Preheat oven to 350F (or 325 if using a glass pan) and grease and flour an 8 by 8-inch, square, baking pan.